StreetSupport/gmhan/content/content-page/_index.md

     Find out more about A Bed Every Night and join others such as Vincent Kompany and the Mayor of Greater Manchester by donating [here](https://bedeverynight.co.uk/).

-    Get behind a city-wide campaign which is honing in on a specific homeless challenge in our city.

-    Right now, the big effort GM partners are putting in is the provision of emergency night shelters as a first step off the streets (and so no one sleeps out in the cold).
   heading: Give to projects
 ---